 What it would do: AB 378 would allow family child care providers who care for children in their own homes to form and join unions to collectively bargain for child care subsidies from the state.

 Why it’s important: More than half of California’s child care workforce have such low wages that they receive public assistance.
 Those low wages and challenging working conditions have driven high turnover.
-The Assembly Blue Ribbon Commission recommends allowing providers who receive subsidies to care for low-income children to collectively bargain for increased reimbursement rates.Bill status: Passed both houses.
-On governor's desk.
+The Assembly Blue Ribbon Commission recommends allowing providers who receive subsidies to care for low-income children to collectively bargain for increased reimbursement rates.Bill status: Gov. Newsom signed the bill on Sept.
+30, 2019.

 Child care meals (AB 842)